Publication Date: April 29, 2022

 Amanda R. Tachine is an assistant professor of higher and postsecondary education at the Mary Lou Fulton Teachers College, Arizona State University.

-“This book offers the reader a glimpse of issues that pertain to the educational sovereignty of Navajo students and their stories of higher educational access.”
+“Offers the reader a glimpse of issues that pertain to the educational sovereignty of Navajo students and their stories of higher educational access.”

 —Teachers College Record